WANGkevinCUHK/qunzhongwang.github.io/_pages/cv.md

 My academic interests focus on the intersection of mathematics and artificial intelligence, particularly in exploring the **mathematical foundations behind advancements in AI**.

-- Conducted research on the theoretical framework of prompts in Graph Neural Networks
+- Learning Theory, Transferability across different Domains, Information Theory
-- Currently (12/2024) focused the transferability across different datasets and the application of diffusion models
+- Diffusion Models, AI for Science
-- Developed a broad understanding of various topics through extensive self-study, including diffusion models, AI for solving partial differential equations, learning theory, and Transformers.
+- Stochastic Neural Differential Equations, Stochastic Processes in Deep Learning

 Publications and Working Papers